 If your Lab puppy is particularly naughty, though, you might need to enroll him in a few classes.
 The average cost of a basic puppy training program is around $100 for a five-week group course.
 If you want one-on-one lessons or to work on particular problematic behaviors, the cost will be higher.
 Some courses can cost thousands of dollars.
 Because professional training isn’t necessary for most Labs, we didn’t include this cost in our total calculations.

 The Labrador is an energetic dog breed that needs at least one hour of exercise every day.
 Some families are home all day, so they should not worry about these costs.
-But some families cannot commit to this every day, so the need a dog walker.
+But some families cannot commit to this every day, so they need a dog walker.
 The average dog walker costs around $20 for a 30-minute group walk.
-Some families prefer to spend a little extra and wear their pup out completely.
+Some families prefer to spend a little extra and wear their pups out completely.
 In this case, doggy daycare usually costs an average of $25-30 a day.

 Some families like to travel without their pups, so they will add boarding costs to their holiday fund.
 On average, dog boarders charge between $25 and $85 per night.
 Or, if you like to travel with your pup, most dog-friendly places charge a little extra for your four-legged family member.

-The cost of owning a Labrador is likely to be just above the average cost of dog ownership because of his slightly larger than average size.
+The cost of owning a Labrador is likely to be just above the average cost of dog ownership because of his slightly larger-than-average size.
 And as you can see from our pricing guide, costs vary hugely, making it difficult to predict accurately.
 We have focused on the cost of the Labrador Retriever in particular, and, by our calculations, the lifetime cost of owning a Lab that lives to eleven years old is $20,233, at a minimum.

 Remember, this does not include any illness, injury, medical procedures, training, or other additional costs associated with spoiling your pup.
-Owning a dog is expensive and you should consider this carefully before committing to one.
+Owning a dog is expensive, and you should consider this carefully before committing to one.
 But if you are in a financial position to care for a Lab properly, know that you cannot put a price on the love Fido will shower you with for years to come!